Strange behavior of rapidity dependent strangeness enhancement of particles containing and not containing leading quarks

 \section{Introduction}

-In heavy ion collisions, the pattern of variation of net baryon density ($\mu_B$) in rapidity space is found to vary with beam energy.
-For example, for SIS18/AGS energies, the variation of net baryon density with rapidity is found to be of Gaussian shape with its peak at mid-rapidity \cite{muB1} whereas at RHIC/LHC energies, such variation of ($\mu_B$) shows bimodality with a minimum at mid-rapidity \cite{muB2, muB3, muB4, muB5}.
-It is therefore easily comprehensible that the rapidity distribution of a particle, the production of which is sensitive to net baryon density, or otherwise, the particles containing leading quarks (such as $k^+$, $\Lambda$, $\Xi^-$), might tend to follow the net baryon density.
-The rapidity dependence of other particles whose none of the constituents are $u$ or $d$ quarks might not exhibit any such dependencies on net baryon density.
-Our earlier work \cite{dey} on variation of width of the rapidity distribution of various produced particles on beam rapidity, with special reference to $\Lambda$ and anti $\Lambda$ has vindicated such prediction.
-It may therefore be not completely out of context to believe that a number of other kinematic and dynamical properties of heavy ion collision might get coupled with this net baryon density effect.
+In heavy-ion collisions, the pattern of variation of net-baryon density ($\mu_B$) in rapidity space is found to vary with beam energy.
+For example, at SIS18/AGS energies, the variation of net-baryon density with rapidity is found to be of Gaussian shape with its peak at mid-rapidity \cite{muB1}, whereas at top SPS and RHIC energies, such variation of $\mu_B$ shows bimodality with a minimum at mid-rapidity \cite{muB2, muB3, muB4, muB5, muB6, muB7}.
+At LHC energies, the net-baryon density is found to be close to zero at mid-rapidity \cite{LHC}.
+It is therefore easily comprehensible that the rapidity distribution of a particle, the production of which is sensitive to net-baryon density, or otherwise, the particles containing leading quarks (such as $k^+$, $\Lambda$, $\Xi^-$), might tend to follow the net-baryon density distribution.
+The rapidity dependence of other particles whose none of the constituents is $u$ or $d$ quark might not exhibit any such dependencies on net-baryon density.
+Our earlier work \cite{dey} on the variation of rapidity width of various produced particles on beam rapidity, with special reference to $\Lambda$ and $\overline{\Lambda}$, has vindicated such prediction.
+It may, therefore, be not completely out of context to believe that a number of other kinematic and dynamical properties of heavy-ion collision might get coupled with this net-baryon density distribution effect.

 Strange particles are produced only at the time of collisions and thus expected to carry important information of collision dynamics.
 Strangeness enhancement is considered to be one of the traditional signatures \cite{strange1, strange2} of formation of Quark Gluon Plasma (QGP).
-Due to the limitation of the detector acceptance, the past and ongoing heavy ion experiments could measure the strangeness enhancement at midrapidity only.
+Due to the limitation of the detector acceptance, the past and ongoing heavy-ion experiments could measure the strangeness enhancement at mid-rapidity only.
 All such measurements assume a global conservation of strangeness.
-However, Steinheimer et al. \cite{stein1} from UrQMD calculation predicted that strangeness is not uniformly distributed over rapidity space leading to a local violation of strangeness conservation.
+However, Steinheimer \textit{et al.} \cite{stein1} from UrQMD calculation predicted that strangeness is not uniformly distributed over rapidity space leading to a local violation of strangeness conservation.
 Thus, the study of rapidity dependent strangeness enhancement is of considerable significance.